Reuven Elbaz: Yeshivat Ohr Hachaim

-In 1968 Rav Elbaz founded a baal teshuva yeshiva called Yeshivat Ohr Hachaim.
+In 1968 Elbaz founded a baal teshuva yeshiva called Yeshivat Ohr Hachaim.
 The yeshiva opened in a two-room apartment in Jerusalem with an enrollment of 14 boys.
-Rav Elbaz later acquired a large parcel of land in the Bukharim Quarter of the city and built a "towering" campus which opened sometime in the 2010s.
+Elbaz later acquired a large parcel of land in the Bukharim Quarter of the city and built a "towering" campus which opened sometime in the 2010s.
 The 16000 sqm facility can accommodate up to 20,000 people.
 As of 2019, Yeshivat Ohr Hachaim has more than 350 undergraduates and nearly 200 avreichim (married students) learning on its campus.
-Rav Elbaz gives regular shiurim to the various levels, teaching Talmud, halakhah, and mussar (ethics).
+Elbaz gives regular shiurim to the various levels, teaching Talmud, halakhah, and mussar (ethics).

 Besides its educational program, Yeshivat Ohr Hachaim is known for the huge attendance it garners for its nightly Selichot prayers in Elul, the Hebrew month preceding Rosh Hashana.
-While nightly Selichot prayers during Elul are a Sephardi custom (Ashkenazi Jews begin saying Selichot during the week prior to Rosh Hashana), the prayer sessions at Yeshivat Ohr Hachaim attract thousands of visitors, including secular youth, yeshiva students, avreichim (married students), women, and girls from all religious streams.
-On one night in 2014, hundreds of Israeli Air Force officers and soldiers came to the yeshivah to participate in the Selichot prayers and also hear a special shiur from Rabbi Elbaz.
+While nightly Selichot prayers during Elul are a Sephardi custom, the prayer sessions at Yeshivat Ohr Hachaim attract thousands of visitors, including secular youth, yeshiva students, married students, women, and girls from all religious streams.
+On one night in 2014, hundreds of Israeli Air Force officers and soldiers came to the yeshivah to participate in the Selichot prayers and also hear a special shiur from Elbaz.
 In 2018, the Belzer Rebbe, Rabbi Yissachar Dov Rokeach, attended one of the Selichot sessions accompanied by a group of his Hasidim.
 The Kikar HaShabbat website carries a live broadcast of the Selichot prayers as well.

 Other activities

-Rav Elbaz is a popular lecturer at public gatherings in Israel, especially those for secular and baal teshuvah audiences.
+Elbaz is a popular lecturer at public gatherings in Israel, especially those for secular and baal teshuvah audiences.
 He has been described as "a charismatic and warm personality who can relate easily to non-religious people and make them feel comfortable and at ease".
 He is accepted by Sephardi and Ashkenazi Haredim as well.
 He gives a regular Tuesday-night shiur to a mixed audience of Torah scholars and baalebatim (working men), and speaks weekly on a radio program.

-In advance of Passover 2015, Rav Elbaz established his own Badatz Ohr HaHidur kosher certification agency, affixing his hechsher to matzot.
+In advance of Passover 2015, Elbaz established Badatz Ohr HaHidur kosher certification agency, affixing his hechsher to matzot.
 A few months later, he added poultry products and the four species for Sukkot to his certification program.

-In 2015, Rav Elbaz was invited to become a member of the Moetzet Chachmei HaTorah of the Shas political party.
+In 2015, Elbaz was invited to join the Moetzet Chachmei HaTorah of the Shas political party.

 Bribery conviction

-In 2004, Rav Elbaz was implicated in a bribery case involving then-Minister of Knesset Shlomo Benizri of the Shas party.
-In April 2008, Rav Elbaz received a suspended sentence of eight months and a 120,000 NIS fine for "facilitating and accepting bribes and conspiracy to commit fraud".
-Rav Elbaz filed an appeal to the Supreme Court of Israel, which ordered,not comprehensible, the fine increased to 250,000 NIS.
-Notwithstanding the conviction, Rav Elbaz continues to maintain his innocence!
+In 2004, Elbaz was implicated in a bribery case involving then-Minister of Knesset Shlomo Benizri of the Shas party.
+In April 2008, Elbaz received a suspended sentence of eight months and a 120,000 NIS fine for "facilitating and accepting bribes and conspiracy to commit fraud".
+Elbaz filed an appeal to the Supreme Court of Israel, which ordered the fine increased to 250,000 NIS.
+Notwithstanding the conviction, Elbaz continues to maintain his innocence.

 Personal life

-In 2012, Forbes Israel ranked Rav Elbaz as one of the top 10 wealthiest rabbis in Israel, with personal wealth estimated at 40 million NIS.
+In 2012, Forbes Israel ranked Elbaz as one of the top 10 wealthiest rabbis in Israel, with personal wealth estimated at 40 million NIS.